 It’s all about doing more, with less.
 Let’s take a look at the technology that made it happen.

-Payments and point of sale is one segment of a tour operator software.
+Payments and point of sale is one segment of the best tour operator software.
 The goal of these systems is to automate your administration & manage your business goals.

 An availability engine allows guest to book your tours and activities on your website.
 It keeps track of all your inventory (the tours you have available) and creates a calendar that displays your schedule.
 It also provides information about how many spots are left and the price.
 Guests can easily search for desired dates and times and reserve by filling out a form.
 Behind the scenes, the system logs the data and updates the tour’s availability in real time.